benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

 Incentivisation of validators on the beacon chain is a combination of carrot and stick.
 Validators are rewarded for contributing to the chain's security, and penalised for failing to contribute.
 As we shall see, penalties are quite mild.
-Nonetheless they provide good motivation for stakers to ensure that their validator deployments are running well.
+Nonetheless, they provide good motivation for stakers to ensure that their validator deployments are running well.

 It's common to hear of the penalties for being offline being referred to as "getting slashed".
 This is incorrect.
 Being [slashed](/part2/incentives/slashing) is a severe punishment for very specific misbehaviours, and results in the validator being ejected from the protocol in addition to some or all of its stake being removed.